Here's what you will find on this page:

 Ross is a PhD candidate at Cambridge, studying under Dr. James Aitken.
 His area of study is the LXX, especially looking at LXX Judges linguistically with reference to koine Greek.
 You will find numerous helpful resources and perspectives related to the Septuagint at his blog.
 See especially his page LXX Resources for a number of helpful links.SeptuagintStudies

 John Meade, a PhD graduate of Southern Baptist under Peter Gentry, blogs about the Septuagint, Hexapla, Peshitta, Vulgate, and the Targums here.
-Though it hasn't been updated since the fall of 2013, you may still find some things that he has written helpful.Sollamo, Raija.
+Dr. Meade also blogs at Evangelical Textual Criticism.Sollamo, Raija.
 "An Example of Consistency: Interpretation by the Translator of the Greek Genesis in Rendering the Hebrew Semipreposition לִפְנֵי"

 Though Sollamo's dissertation dealt with the three semantic fields of לפני defined as local, temporal, and intermediate field, she was not able to cover the philosophy or psychology of the translator, as it was a question that was outside the scope of the study.
 This paper seeks to address that question.Swete, H. B. An Introduction to the Old Testament in Greek